 A variety of grants are available through local councils.
 Contact them direct for more information.

 Private or Industry grants programs are also available.
 These are normally delivered by community banks, industry associations or community groups.

 Frustrated going from site to site.
 Grant Guru may be your solution.
-Grant Guru are a private organisations that collects data on all types of grants, who should apply and what's involved.
+Grant Guru are a private organisation that collects data on all types of grants, who should apply and what's involved.